An Engager's Guide to IR35

 Potential risks and liabilities

-Non-compliance with IR35 can result in significant risks and liabilities for you as an engager:
+Non-compliance with IR35 / the Off-Payroll Working rules can result in significant risks and liabilities for you as an engager:

-- Tax liabilities: If a contractor is wrongly classified as “outside IR35” when they should be “inside,” you could be held liable for any unpaid tax and NIC, plus interest and penalties.
+- Tax liabilities: If a contractor is wrongly classified as outside IR35, you could be held liable for any unpaid tax and NIC, plus interest and penalties.

 - Penalties: HMRC can impose fines if you fail to take reasonable care in your determination process or if you do not meet your obligations under the Off-Payroll rules.